daveegrant/ml-ol-maps-ng/README.md

 # ml-ol-maps-ng
 AngularJS directives with OpenLayers Maps integration for use with MarkLogic REST-api.

-Docs and examples coming soon.
+Docs and examples available at: https://daveegrant.github.io/ml-ol-maps-ng/